scds/ola2012/slides/scds/one/01_slide.md

 # A Digital Scholarship Centre?
 What is that!? #

 !SLIDE
-# THIS ARE WHERE DALE'S SLIDES START #
+# THIS IS WHERE DALE'S SLIDES START #

 !SLIDE
-# THIS ARE WHERE JOHN'S SLIDES START #
+# THIS IS WHERE JOHN'S SLIDES START #

 !SLIDE bullets incremental
 # Computing Infrastructure #
 * Heavy reliance on VMs
 * Keep administration agile

+!SLIDE bullets incremental
+# Right now this means #
+* KVM for VMs
+* .deb based Linux distributions
+* sysadmin through cherry-pick or clusterssh

+!SLIDE bullets incremental
+# This is not terribly scalable #

 !SLIDE bullets incremental